Meeting Community Needs

 Bill Heese, 15 year board member, mostly as treasurer, from 1995 - 2010.

 North Vancouver Minor Hockey Scholarship Fund established.

-City of North Vancouver Youth Centennial Scholarship established
+City of North Vancouver Youth Centennial Scholarship is established.

-District of North Vancouver Community Heritage Fund established.
+District of North Vancouver Community Heritage Fund is established.

 Foundation extends grant assistance in excess of $180,000 to various community organizations that directly benefit and improve the lives of the North Shore’s residents.

 The North and West Vancouver branch of the Canadian Mental Health Association is selected as the designated charity for the 8th Annual North Shore Mayor’s Golf Tournament.

 Foundation reaches the milestone of $3.1 million in endowment capital.

 Mike Boehm replaces David Alsop (retiring from 9 years on the board) as president of the North Shore Community Foundation.

 Picture taken at the 2015 AGM: back row: Chern Heed (he has a fund), Bill Heese, Norm Smith (a founder), David Alsop (he has a fund), Mike Boehm; front row: Marilynne Nowell, third president, Roger Clarke, second president, and Pat Scarlett, fourth president.